enp1s0/cutf/docs/cuda.md

 .

-This functions get these values from `%warpid` and `%laneid` PTX predefines.
+This functions get these values from PTX predefines `%warpid` and `%laneid`.